Sperm Wars looks at dating and sex from an evolutionary biology perspective and through the slightly controversial perspective of “sexual conflict“.

 What Men & Women Like

-Women look a lot on status.
+Women look a lot at status.

-My Note: As Aronson explains in The Social Animal women also behave like men and look at beauty mostly when the status is the same or difficult to assess.
+As Aronson explains in The Social Animal women also behave like men and look at beauty mostly when the status is the same or difficult to assess.
 Otherwise, they go for status.

 Crucially, and this is what I credit to Sperm Wars the most, is the notion that men respond to traits such as weakness and dependence which can indicate fidelity.